rei/rei-cedar-docs/docs/components/grid/README.md

 ## Don't Use When

 - Presenting a multi-row columnar data display, such as features or specs of a product.
-Instead, use [Data Tables](../data-tables/)
+Instead, use [Table](../table/)

 ## The Basics